The best homemade Vegetable Soup, perfect for a healthy lunch! Super comforting, easy to make, and so flavorful.

-- 1 cup corn (I used thawed from frozen)
+- 1 cup corn kernels (I used frozen)

 - 1 bay leaf

-- 1 tbsp freshly squeezed lemon juice, more to taste
+- 1 tbsp freshly squeezed lemon juice, or to taste

-- Heat oil in a large stockpot or dutch oven over medium-low heat.
-Once hot, add onion, garlic and a teaspoon of kosher salt and cook about 8 minutes.
-Add carrots, celery, potatoes and cook for 5 more minutes, stirring often.
-Add Italian seasoning and cook for one more minute.
+- Heat oil in a large dutch oven over medium-low heat.
+Once hot, add onion and 1 tsp kosher salt and cook for 8 minutes, stirring often.
+Add garlic, carrots, celery, and potatoes and cook for 5 more minutes, stirring often.
+Add Italian seasoning and cook for 1 more minute.

-- Add broth, water, tomatoes, corn, beans, bay leaf, and several grinds of pepper.
-Bring to a boil and then reduce the heat to low and simmer, covered until the vegetables are tender, about 35 minutes.
+- Add broth, water, tomatoes, corn, beans, bay leaf, and several grinds of black pepper.
+Bring to a boil and then reduce the heat to low and simmer, covered, until the vegetables are tender, about 35 minutes.

 - Remove from heat and stir in parsley and lemon juice.
 Remove bay leaf and season to taste with salt (don't be shy, I added lots of salt!) and pepper.
 Serve hot with crusty bread.